ruffle-rs/ruffle-android/README.md

-This is a native Android application for https://ruffle.rs.
+This is a native Android application for [Ruffle](https://ruffle.rs).

 It is in a very early stage.

+# Prebuilt APKs

+The last (successful) Actions run should have a debug and a release `.apk` uploaded as artifacts.

+You can try this app by downloading and installing one of those.

-# Prerequisites
+# Build Prerequisites

 Install Android Sudio with at least the Platform SDK (e.g. 28) and the NDK Tools (at least r24 needed due to https://github.com/rust-windowing/android-ndk-rs/issues/255).